 If your driver's license is suspended, it may be difficult to get auto insurance because insurers generally won't offer coverage if you are not legally able to drive or if you drive illegally while your license is suspended.
 If you do get car insurance eventually, your rates may also increase significantly.

-However, drivers with a suspended license can still find car insurance—depending on the terms of your license suspension—if they first obtain a restricted license or get SR-22 insurance.
+However, drivers with suspended licenses can still find car insurance — depending on the terms of your license suspension — if they first obtain a restricted license or get SR-22 insurance.
 Furthermore, comparing rates across multiple insurers is often the best way to find savings on car insurance.

 Often, when you have a suspended license, the best course of action is to obtain a restricted license from your state's department of motor vehicles, which may conditionally reinstate your driving privileges.
 Additionally, in some cases, getting SR-22 insurance may be the only way to get car insurance coverage and regain your driving privileges after your license is suspended.

-Certain insurers will likely offer you insurance coverage if you can successfully apply for a restricted license.
-To find a car insurance policy with a restricted license, you will likely be limited to Non-Standard Insurance, which specialize in covering high-risk drivers.
-Nonstandard insurers include:
+Certain insurers may offer you insurance coverage if you can successfully apply for a restricted license.
+To find a car insurance policy with a restricted license, you will likely be limited to non-standard insurance, an insurance tier that covers high-risk drivers.
+Non-standard insurers include: